What is Hyperbaric Oxygen (HBO) Therapy?

 Preparing for Hyperbaric Oxygen Therapy

-An Olympia Hospital staff member will tell you how many treatments you will need.
+An Olympia Hospital medical staff member (Hyperbaric Physician) will tell you how many treatments you will require based on your condition.
 During your treatment, you may watch television, a movie or take a nap.

-You will be given a hospital gown to wear in the chamber.
+FOR YOUR SAFETY: You will be given a 100% cotton gown to wear in the chamber.
 No cosmetics, perfumes, hair preparations, deodorants, wigs, jewelry or electronic devices are allowed in the chamber.
 Most pacemakers are allowed in the chamber.
 The hyperbaric technologist will need to know if you are taking any medications, including non-prescription drugs.
 You are advised not to drink alcohol or carbonated beverages for four hours prior to treatment.

 Smoking and the use of tobacco products interferes with the body’s ability to transport oxygen.
 Therefore, your doctor will work with you on techniques to help stop smoking during the treatment period.